 Did you know that, after Hawaii, Almere-Amsterdam is the oldest triathlon in the world and you race entirely below sea-level?

-8.7 was the average score the atletes of 2016 gave to Challenge Almere-Amsterdam!
+8.7 was the average score the atletes gave to Challenge Almere-Amsterdam!

 CHALLENGEALMERE-AMSTERDAM starts with two swim laps of 1,9 kilometers in the Weerwater (blue line).
 The start is next to the Theater Almere on the Esplanade in Almere Stad.
-You will swim counterclockwise.
+You will swim clockwise.
 The first transition – from swim to bike – takes place in the Lumierepark, where you will exit the water.

 94% of the participants think the swim course is (very) good!